• Skip to main content

 Air fryer okra

-It's going to vary just a little bit based on how crunchy you want it and how much okra you have in there, but my general rule for air fryer okra is to spray it down with spray oil and then cook it for 5 minutes on 400.
+It's going to vary just a little bit based on how crunchy you want it and how much okra you have, but my general rule for air fryer okra is to spray it down with and then cook it for 5 minutes on 400 degrees.

 Then, toss it, spray it again, and cook for another 5 minutes.
 After that, check it!
-It may be good then, but if not, just toss, spray, and repeat for another 3-5 minutes.
-Easy peasy!
+It may have a perfectly crispy texture, but if not, just toss, spray, and repeat for another 3-5 minutes.

 What type of oil spray/mist is best?